Thomas-George-T/Thomas-George-T/README.md

 ### Hi there 👋 I'm Thomas George Thomas,

-A data engineer passionate about Data Science :bar_chart:.
+A Data engineer passionate about Data Science :bar_chart:.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

-- ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
+- ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently working on:
-	- Building a Recommender Systems for Movies.
+	- [x] Building a Recommender Systems for Movies.
-	- A.I Professional Certification
+	- [ ] A.I Professional Certification
 - :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
 - 💬 Talk to me about Formula 1 :racing_car:, Memes, anything that interests you.
 - 🌱 I’m currently pursuing **Machine learning**.